section-engineering-education/engineering-education/content/articles/electrocardiogram's(ecg's)-qrs-peak-and-heart-rate-detection-using-dwt-in-matlab/index.md

 ### Electrocardiogram's(ECG's) QRS peak and heart rate detection using Discrete Wavelet Transform(DWT) in Matlab
 ### Introduction
-The QRS is the combinination of three deflections (Q, R, and S) seen on a typical ECG.
+The QRS combines three deflections (Q, R, and S) seen on a typical ECG.
 It corresponds to the depolarization of the right and left ventricles of the human heart and contraction of the large ventricular muscles.
 In numerical and functional analysis, a discrete wavelet transform (DWT) is any wavelet transform in which the wavelets are discretely sampled.
 The discrete wavelet transform has many engineering, mathematics, and computer science applications.
 Most notably, it is used for signal coding to represent a discrete signal in a more redundant form, often as preconditioning for data compression.

 The `sym4` wavelet resembles the QRS, suitable for QRS detection.
 Therefore, this process can help to diagnose various heart diseases.
 This tutorial will look at how to obtain the peak and rate of detection of these ECGs using the ECG database.
 From this method, we can get the heart rate.